anonc0v/QuantumCache/content/CIRO/Case Presentation/Dr Emilio/Coronary heart disease.md

 	- patients taking digoxin: watch our for signs and symptoms of toxicity warfarin
 	- should have INR (within 24 hours of surgery)
-	- INR = 2-3 minot surgery can be performed without stopping coumadin
+	- INR = 2-3 minor surgery can be performed without stopping coumadin
 - pacemakers
 	- antibiotic prophylaxis is not recommended
 	- avoid use of electrosurgery and ultrasonic scaler